 - Contact [[mxkim3, Dr. Mihyeon Kim]] for scholarship information.

-Acceptance letters will be mailed in early February for Spring SEP, early June for Summer SEP, and early October for Fall SEP.
+Acceptance letters will be emailed in early February for Spring SEP, early June for Summer SEP, and early October for Fall SEP.
 The letters will contain the following information:

 - an invoice indicating tuition balance due (if any), the name of course in which enrolled, and building/room location;